Skip to content

 Once you’ve sent in that last mortgage payment, you’ll want to contact your insurance company or broker/agent.
 Make sure they update the policy to remove the lender’s name.
 (If you make a claim, you want the check to go to you, not your former lender.)
 You also want all bills and policy notifications to come to you.

 You should also discuss your coverage with your agent or broker.
 Your lender may have required certain coverages or limits; your current needs may be different.
-This is an excellent time to review your policy and make sure that it matches your current circumstances.
+This is an excellent time to review your policy and make sure that it matches your present circumstances.
 In parts of the country where construction costs are skyrocketing, it’s especially important that your insurance will cover the costs to rebuild or repair your home if necessary.

 You’ll probably have to set up a new payment process, such as automatic deductions from your bank or credit union account, since your lender is no longer paying the insurance premiums on your behalf.